 Physicals and Screenings

-Height, weight, and blood pressure screenings, vision and hearing are conducted for all students by the nurse.
+Height, weight, vision, hearing, and blood pressure screenings, are conducted for all students by the nurse.
 Physical exams performed by a doctor are required for all 5th grade students.
 Forms are available online or in the health office.

 GUIDANCE